odestry/theme-development-helpers/README.md

 %}
 ```

-An example setting to enable the development screen indicator:
+An example of a setting to enable the development screen indicator on demand:

 ```json
 {